-I know this is supposedly supposed to be an alleged paranormal site of some kind, but I can’t help it.
+I know this is a paranormal RE-search site, but I can’t help posting about the passing of one of my favorite actors.
 My wife recently informed me that Sid Haig has passed away.

 “Who was Sid Haig?”
 You might ask.

-It’s not hard to imagine the possibility that 90% of Americans ages of 40 and up who watched television with any frequency during the 60s, 70s and 80s, have seen Sid Haig, probably more than one time, and didn’t even know it.
+It’s likely that 90% of Americans ages of 40 and up who watched television with any frequency during the 60s, 70s and 80s, have seen Sid Haig, probably more than one time, and didn’t know it.
 Haig has been in more films and TV shows than Dennis Fimple!
-If you’re within a certain age range and remember the best decades of TV and film, you have seen these faces.
+If you’re within the afore mentioned age range, you’ve seen him too.

 Sid Haig has appeared in over 145 films and TV shows spanning more than 40 years.
 He kept quite busy during the the first three decades of his career, but took some time off because he felt typecast as a tough guy, or “heavy” as he put it.
 At one time he commented, “They just kept giving me the same parts but just putting different clothes on me.
 It was stupid, and I resented it…”